-Cursorily, this relatively low covering fraction of high velocity Na\,I detected in high-resolution spectra may seem to contrast with the signal identified in the stacked BOSS sample or, at least, raises questions about the structure of cold gas in the Smith Cloud.
-If the SC possesses a low Na\,I covering fraction, then it is plausible that we may miss the Na\,I absorption from the SC that we detect in our SDSS sample.
+Cursorily, this relatively low covering fraction of high-velocity Na\,I detected in high-resolution spectra may seem to contrast with the signal identified in the stacked BOSS sample or, at least, raise questions about the structure of cold gas in the Smith Cloud.
+If the Smith Cloud possesses a low Na\,I covering fraction, it is plausible that individual sightlines may miss the Na\,I absorption that is nevertheless recovered statistically in our SDSS sample.
 We quantify the Na\,I covering fraction, $f_c$, as the fraction of individual sightlines whose Na\,I equivalent-width excess exceeds $2\sigma$ relative to the median equivalent width of the corresponding distance-matched control bin.
 Using this definition, we measure a covering fraction of $f_c = 27^{+4}_{-3}\%$ toward the Smith Cloud region, consistent with a patchy distribution of cold, Na\,I--bearing gas.
 Given the uncertainty in the Smith Cloud distance, this covering fraction should be interpreted as an empirical measure of the incidence of excess Na\,I absorption along these sightlines rather than a direct constraint on the cloud’s internal structure.

 The minimum angular separation between ARCES and BOSS targets is 1', and the ARCES sample was chosen to coincide with regions of strong H I emission, unlike the more randomly distributed BOSS targets.
-Given the large Na I/H I variations across small angular scales that have been observed in high-velocity gas \citep{Wakker+2001}, such variations across the SC are to be expected.
+Given the large Na\,I/H I variations across small angular scales that have been observed in high-velocity gas \citep{Wakker+2001}, such variations across the SC are to be expected.